stringertheory/count-lines/README.md

-# linecount
+# count-lines

-`linecount` is a command-line tool to count lines in files or standard input, with optional estimation for large files.
+`lc` is a command-line tool to count lines in files or standard input, with optional estimation for large files.

 ## Features